-It is postulated that the variability seen in the interlaboratory intercalibration exercises may have extended to samples from real world sites that were tested and subsequently could have resulted in inaccurate results.
-If true, this could have an impact on the potential listing as a 303(d) impaired water body.
+The variability seen in the interlaboratory intercalibration exercises indicates that there is possible uncertainty in the accuracy of results from historical NPDES toxicity data.
+This generates a concern for the potential impact on the existing and future listings of the 303(d) list of impaired water bodies.
 The interlaboratory intercalibration exercises, as well as some of the standardizations to address variability, were conducted and reported in Schiff and Greenstein (2016).
-However, the majority of sites placed on the 303(d) list for toxicity resulted from laboratory testing that occurred significantly earlier than this study, and thus the inconsistencies were likely present.
+The majority of sites placed on the 303(d) list for toxicity resulted from laboratory testing that occurred significantly earlier than their study; therefore, some listings are suspected to be a result of potential inaccuracies.